adindrabkin/rdfgs-mapper/README.md

 1. Download the latest version of python (https://www.python.org/)
 2. Verify that all the required data is satisfied (including the route of your choosing!)
-3. Using the terminal, navigate to the rdfgs-mapper main directory
+3. Using the terminal, navigate to the rdfgs-mapper main directory 3b.
+If you are on windows, please follow the "windows" steps at the bottom of the readme before you continue
 4. run "pip3 install ." in the rdfgs-mapper main directory

 #### usage